osu-Norge/osu-rank-tracker/README.md

 ## Update

 Discord has decided to restrict what bots can and cannot do.
-This branch is the WIP of the rewrite that will never finish due to Discord being stupid.
+This branch is the WIP of the rewrite that I will never finish due to Discord being stupid.